sparkfun/SparkFun_DataLogger/README.md

 * Version 01.2.00 - [Overview of the Release](docs/relnotes/rn_v010200.md)
 * Version 01.1.01 - [Overview of the Release](docs/relnotes/rn_v010101.md)

+### Firmware Source Code

+The source for the SparkFun DataLogger IoT boards is located [here](https://github.com/sparkfun/sfe-datalogger).

+The SparkFun DataLogger is built on top of the SparkFun flux-sdk, which is located [here](https://github.com/sparkfun/flux-sdk)

 ## Documentation

 * **[Hookup Guide](https://docs.sparkfun.com/SparkFun_DataLogger/)** - Basic hookup guide for the Datalogger IoT 9DoF and DataLogger IoT